Pompeo lauds Israel over coronavirus cooperation, raps China

 By Dan Williams

+Pompeo's lightning visit touched off speculation in Israeli media that Israel's mooted de facto annexation of Jewish settlements and the strategic Jordan Valley in the occupied West Bank was the main reason for the trip.

+But neither man made any direct public mention of the issue.
+The Palestinians seek the West Bank for part of a future state and are boycotting President Donald Trump's administration over its perceived pro-Israel bias.
+They have rejected Trump's peace plan under which the vast majority of settlements would be incorporated into "contiguous Israeli territory".

-U.S. President Donald Trump and his senior officials have engaged in a war of words with China, where the new coronavirus first emerged, saying it failed to inform the world fast enough about the dangers it posed and muzzled those who raised the alarm.
+Trump and his senior officials have engaged in a war of words with China, where the new coronavirus first emerged, accusing Chinese authorities of failing to inform the world fast enough about the dangers it posed and muzzled those who raised the alarm.
 Beijing strongly denies the charges.

-Arriving in Israel on a one-day visit, Pompeo told Israeli Prime Minister Benjamin Netanyahu: "You're a great partner, you share information - unlike some other countries that try and obfuscate and hide that information - and we'll talk about that country, too."
+Addressing Netanyahu at the start of their three-hour meeting, Pompeo told him: "You're a great partner, you share information - unlike some other countries that try and obfuscate and hide that information - and we'll talk about that country, too."

 Pompeo did not name China and did not give specific examples of Israeli cooperation in the fight against coronavirus.

-"Here is what we know for sure.
-The virus originated in Wuhan, China.
-The Chinese Communist Party knew about this virus in December of 2019 (and) attempted to obfuscate this.

-"They denied people the ability to talk, they didn't share this information quickly enough, they created enormous risk for the world," he said.
+Israeli business ties with China are an irritant in Netanyahu's usually close relationship with the Trump administration.

-The United States has previously cautioned Israel against potential security threats from Chinese investment in Israel, prompting the Netanyahu government to set up a committee last October to vet such projects.
+The United States has previously cautioned Israel against potential security threats from Chinese investment in its economy, prompting the Netanyahu government to set up a committee last October to vet such projects.
 L8N27F7K1

-Israel, with a population of nine million, has reported 16,539 new coronavirus cases including 262 deaths.
-The United States, which has 328 million people, has reported 1.4 million cases and more than 83,000 deaths, the world's highest number.

-Israel moved aggressively and early against the pandemic, shutting its borders in mid-March as part of measures that Netanyahu said had been discussed with the White House.
+A U.S. State Department spokesperson briefly summed up the Pompeo-Netanyahu meeting as a discussion of "our nations' ongoing efforts to mitigate the COVID-19 pandemic and counter Iran's destabilising influence in the region, as well as the steadfast U.S. commitment to Israel's security."

-Pompeo was to meet later with Benny Gantz, Netanyahu's political rival turned designated coalition partner.
-The two are scheduled due to swear in their new government on Thursday.
+Pompeo also held talks with Benny Gantz, Netanyahu's political rival turned designated coalition partner, a day ahead of the inauguration of Israel's new "unity" government.

-On their agenda has been a proposed declaration of Israeli sovereignty over Jewish settlements and the strategic Jordan Valley in the occupied West Bank - territory the Palestinians want for a future state.
+Natanyahu's new government plans to begin debating extending Israeli sovereignty to settlements and the Jordan Valley in July.

-The Palestinians are boycotting the Trump administration over its perceived pro-Israel bias, but Pompeo said he would discuss Washington's peace vision with Netanyahu.

-"There remains work yet to do and we need to make progress on that - I'm looking forward to it," Pompeo said.

-With Palestinian leaders warning that a de-facto Israeli annexation move could imperil the already limited cooperation between the sides, there has been a spike in West Bank violence.
+With Palestinian leaders warning that such de facto annexation could imperil the already limited cooperation between the sides, there has been a spike in violence in the West Bank.

 A day earlier, a Palestinian stone-thrower killed an Israeli soldier who was taking part in an arrest raid near Jenin city.

+The Palestinians have tried to rally European states to oppose any Israeli annexation, as France pushes for the EU to consider punitive economic measures should Israel declare sovereignty in the West Bank.

-(Additional reporting by Ali Sawafta in Ramallah Editing by Jeffrey Heller and Gareth Jones)
+(Additional reporting by Ali Sawafta in Ramallah Editing by Jeffrey Heller and Mark Heinrich)

 ((dan.williams@thomsonreuters.com; +972 (0) 2 6322202; Reuters Messaging: dan.williams.reuters.com@reuters.net))